Car insurance is expensive in Montana. The average car insurance rate in Montana is $1,615 per year — 13.1% more than the US average.

 |Very Good (740-799)||$1,701.49|

-If you’re defined as at fault for an accident or found guilty of an on-road infraction, your car insurance costs are going to climb.
-The more violations you accumulate, the pricier your car insurance gets.
+If you’re determined to be at fault for a crash or found guilty of a driving offense, your car insurance premiums are bound to rise.
+The more violations you accumulate, the more costly your car insurance becomes.

-In Montana, your first minor at-fault crash results in a penalty of $576.20 annually in car insurance premiums.
-A DWI — considered one of the most grave driving violations — could boost your insurance rates in Montana by an average of $690.42.
+In Montana, your first minor at-fault accident costs $576.20 each year in car insurance premiums.
+A DUI or DWI — among the most serious driving offenses — will increase your annual car insurance costs in Montana by an average of $690.42.

 |At-Fault Accident (<$1,000)||$2,190.95|

 If you're tired of dealing with expensive car insurance, it's worth shopping around to find reasonably priced insurance coverage that fits your budget.